 This is the area in which I live - to the south lies the Nightcap Range, to the north Mt Warning/Wollumbin and to the west the Border

 Ranges, all of which are included in the World Heritage Gondwana Rainforests listing.
 It is a treasure trove for a Botanical Artist.

-experience tinged with despair.
-Climate Change is already bringing noticeable changes to plant flowering/fruiting times and If the
+tinged with despair.
+Climate Change is already bringing noticeable changes to plant flowering/fruiting times and If the current rate of

 References: quoted passages come from two sources

 1.....Eds.
 Roger Kitching, Richard Braithwaite and Janet Cavanaugh, 2010, Surrey Beattie and Sons, Remnants of Gondwana: A Natural and Social

 2......Department of Environment, Climate Change and Water NSW, 2010, Border Ranges Rainforest Biodiversity Management Plan, NSW and